brainy-labs/metadata-snippet-manager/instructions.md

       → Navigate to find "sorting" among children
       → Verify structure

    e.
-If nothing exists: first try using more depth, if it failes again create necessary hierarchy
+If nothing exists: first try using more depth, if it fails again create necessary hierarchy
    ```

 3. **Create missing metadata**: